DanOsei/sooyo/README.md

 ![](../sooyoga/assets/image/Screenshot%20(19).png)

-  * the background of the header is an eye capturing image, welcoming to the user the intent of the website and its programme to help body and soul in the nature.
+  * The background of the header is an eye capturing image, welcoming to the user the intent of the website and its programme to help body and soul in the nature.

 * ### The About Us section